stefanjudis/pwt-workshop/lessons/01-tooling/01-getting-started.md

 - parallelism
 - traces
 - devices
+- fixtures
+- auto-waiting
 - and much more.

 -----

 ## 🏗️ Action time with the good old Danube shop (or your own site)

-- [ ] Install and run your first Playwright tests against `playwright.dev`
+- [ ] Install and run the example tests against `playwright.dev` with `npx playwright test`

 -----